Coderockr/backend-test/README.md

 # Back End Test Project <img src="https://coderockr.com/assets/images/coderockr.svg" align="right" height="50px" />

-You should see this challenge as an opportunity to create an application following modern development best practices (given the stack of your choice), but also feel free to use your own architecture preferences (coding standards, code organization, third-party libraries, etc).
-It’s perfectly fine to use vanilla code or any framework or libraries.

 ## Scope

 In this challenge you should build an API for an application that stores and manages investments, it should have the following features: